Joyce1114/BassConnections_SaeediZwickImplementation/README.md

 6. Evaluation: open evaluation.m and change the input to your confidence map.
-This script will help you evalualte the result and plot the ROC curve.
+This script will help you evalualte the result and plot the ROC curve and PR curve.
+Make sure you download the Result2.m.
+This class is used to help plot the curves.